nogainbar/Noga_Inbar/README.md

 This is Noga Inbar's portfolio website

 ## What?
 This is my portfolio website, exploring different project I have been working on.
-You can alsways find the most recent (and best) six projects I have done and you can also contact me!
+You can alsways find the most recent (and best) six projects I have done and/or you can contact me for more!

 ## The Stack
 The site is built in Node.js using Hapi.js and Handlebars.
 SASS, TACHYONS and jQuery on the frontend.